 Surprise!
 “I need In-house counsel and a compliance and ethics professional” is generally not a business’s first thought when dreaming of how to grow or create more business.
-At some point though, the business team realizes that adding these types of advisors makes sense.
+At some point though, the business team realises that adding these types of advisors makes sense.
 When you have been brought on board as an in-house counsel responsible for corporate compliance and ethics, you are likely tasked with building out a program to fit your company’s needs.
 This article presumes you have been given very little budget and few other resources to accomplish this objective.
 It also presumes that you are the only person dedicated to building this program as the rest of the legal team (if there are any others) doesn’t have the bandwidth to assist you substantively.

 1. Believe Building the Program Matters

 First, you need to believe a compliance and ethics program represents a commitment to an ethical way of conducting business and a system for helping individuals do the right thing for and with the company.
 Contrary to some popular business assumptions, an effective program is a lot more than a hotline.
 If the company has taken on the challenge of building out the program because its senior most leaders truly believe having a robust program is good for business, your job will be considerably easier.
 Alas, this is not always the case.
 However, you can still make a positive impact.
 Some items to consider when it comes to the language of framing your program and gaining support from your colleagues: how the program is named - “ethics and compliance” or “compliance and ethics.”
 What suits the company’s emphasis and where does the program need to make an impact?
 Compliance tends to be more rules-based focusing strictly on right and wrong while putting the term ethics first may signal more focus on behavior and a willingness to talk about the situations where the lines are not as clearly defined (grey).